kmarkey/HackCWRU-Workshop/hack-cwru-workshop.md

 R, the tidyverse, and Machine Learning
 ================
-Author: Keaton Markey
+Keaton Markey
 2022/12/28

 <link href="assets/css/style.css" rel="stylesheet">

-This tutorial was prepared for a quick and dirty overview of R, some of its facets, and what machine learning looks like.
-It is assumed that you have some knowledge of programming concepts, but not necessarily any experience with R or ML.
+This tutorial was prepared for a light overview of R, some of its capabilities, and what machine learning looks like using the {glm} and {caret} packages.
+It is assumed that you have some knowledge of programming concepts, maybe some statistics,, but not necessarily any experience with R or ML.

 # Introduction